 Dementia with Lewy Bodies

 Like Alzheimer’s, this type of dementia is caused by abnormal protein deposits in the brain.
-In the case of dementia with Lewy bodies, the alpha-synuclein protein misfolds and forms structures known as Lewy bodies.
+In the case of dementia with Lewy bodies (also referred to as Lewy body dementia), the alpha-synuclein protein misfolds and forms structures known as Lewy bodies.
 The symptoms and brain changes that occur in dementia with Lewy bodies share similarities to both Alzheimer’s and Parkinson’s disease, and can be difficult to diagnose.

-This form of dementia encompasses a number of conditions that affect the frontal and temporal lobes of the brain, areas of the brain that help govern memory, speech and language, cognitive function, voluntary movements and sensation processing.
+This form of dementia encompasses a number of conditions caused by progressive nerve cell loss in the brain's frontal lobes (areas behind the forehead) or temporal lobes (areas behind ears).
+Cell loss damages the brain areas that help govern memory, speech and language, cognitive function, behavior and personality, voluntary movements and sensation processing.
 Frontotemporal dementia is often mistaken for Alzheimer’s disease, but it generally presents earlier.

-Huntington’s disease—Huntington’s disease is the result of a defective gene that causes a variety of cognitive and motor symptoms.
-Symptoms usually begin in the person’s 30s or 40s and continues to progress for approximately 10 to 30 years.
+Huntington’s disease is the result of a defective gene that causes a variety of cognitive and motor symptoms.
+Symptoms usually begin in the 30s or 40s and continue to progress for approximately 10 to 30 years.

-Normal pressure hydrocephalus—Normal pressure hydrocephalus is caused by the brain’s ventricles filling with cerebrospinal fluid.
+Normal pressure hydrocephalus is caused by the brain’s ventricles filling with cerebrospinal fluid.
 Unlike most other forms of dementia, normal pressure hydrocephalus can be reversed by draining the ventricles.

 Click here to make an appointment or call 973-850-4622 to learn more about how The CRCNJ can help.